BlaqueDevs/se-assignment-day-4-software-project-management-jesca3142/README.md

  resource alocation- ensure that the tasks are given to the qualified personels

 ## 2. How does effective cost control contribute to the success of a software project?
 What strategies can be used to prevent budget overruns?
+How  effective cost control contribute to the success of a software project;
+prevents overspending-cost control ensures that you work according to your budget. ensures stabilities-makes sure that the organization can take on  project without having financial problems. improves resource utilization- ensure that the resources allocated are used to the maximum. maintains project scoop by ensuring everthing is done according to the plan.
+Gives the stakeholders confidence by managaging financial disciple.

+Strategies to be used to prevent budget overruns;
+project planning;plan on the tasks and resourses needed risk management-identify potential risks that may encounter good communication-ensure there is a smooth communication to the team  about the ongoing project resource optimization-ensure the allocated resources are used to the maximum use tool that will help in cost contol for example MS project or Jira.

 ## 3. Compare and contrast Agile and Waterfall methodologies.
 What are the main advantages and disadvantages of each?
 ## 4. In what types of projects might Agile be more beneficial than Waterfall, and vice versa?
 Can you provide examples of each?
 ## 5. What are some methods for ensuring quality assurance throughout a software project?
 Why is it important to maintain high standards?